Working with ArtResin is simple: measure, mix, pour, wait—and you’ll be rewarded with a beautiful, hard, glass-like finish on your work.

 -

-Allow your art piece to fully cure (at least 3 - 5 days).
+Allow your artwork to fully cure (at least 3-5 days).

 And that’s it!
-Feel free to check out this video and this video that highlight ways in which you can bend and shape resin while still achieving a hard finish.
-If you have any questions about the recommended solutions to fix any mistake with bendy resins, let us know in the comments.
+Be sure to check out our blog How To Shape Resin that shows how you can bend and shape resin while still achieving a hard finish.
+If you have any questions or want to share your experience fixing this issue, feel free to leave a comment below.
 As always, be creative and have fun!

 Do you want to learn more about troubleshooting epoxy resin?
 Read our blogs below: